 If the seller believes their property is worth a certain amount, ask them to provide some material evidence as to why they think the value is what they say.
 If they think your offer is too low, ask them to explain what they think the property is worth and how they came up with that number.

-Especially if you’re dealing with an apathetic seller, they will almost never have an objective, unbiased, data-driven answer.
-This is also true with vacant land properties, because the data for land is much harder to find, and often doesn’t exist (and if the data does exist, you should already have that and be able to recite to them).
+Especially if you're dealing with an apathetic seller, they will rarely have an objective, unbiased, data-driven answer.
+This is also true with vacant land properties because the data for land is much harder to find and often doesn't exist (and if the data does exist, you should already have that and be able to recite it to them).

 Option 3: Lower Your Offer

 That's right!
 In some cases, you may actually want to lower your offer.